skoppe/spasm-imgui/README.md

 The cimgui D bindings are taken from [derelict dimgu](https://github.com/Extrawurst/DerelictImgui) and are partially upgraded to 1.71

+# Experimental

+I have only implemented the Bare Minimum (tm), some feature in the demo window don't work (Like storing files, etc.)

 # Building yourself

 Although imgui, cimgui and WASI are already precompiled (WebAssembly is portable), you can remove the dist and the sysroot folder and run `make`.
 Make sure to install the following dependencies first: clang llvm ldc dub lld grep diffutils make.